 Over-the-counter painkillers are effective for pain and can help to reduce heavy bleeding, but they can cause liver or kidney damage with long-term use.
 They can also damage the gut, which contributes to body-wide inflammation.

 - Our favorite “all around” formula for healthy periods and balanced hormones is FemGlow.
 This is our exclusive product.
 Along with diet and lifestyle changes, the ingredients in this formula have produced amazing results for my patients.
 Whether you’re concerned about period pain, PMS, or even menopausal discomfort, FemGlow provides balanced support.
-And in our Body Bliss program, we share a comprehensive hormone health protocol.

 - Find ways to manage stress.